Things I’m working on: Part 01

 What these projects have in common

-Neither of them fits neatly into a category.
-They’re part print, part brand, part experience.
+Neither of them fits neatly into a category — they’re part print, part brand, part experience.
 They're layered, slow, sensory.
-The kind of work you feel in your hands and remember in your body.
 And they’re both deeply collaborative — not just in their making, but in the way they invite others in.

 We’ve been sharing snippets with those closest to us — and the response has been overwhelmingly clear: this is the kind of work people want more of.